 Hemophilias are common hereditary bleeding disorders caused by deficiencies of either clotting factor VIII or IX.
 The extent of factor deficiency determines the probability and severity of bleeding.
 Bleeding into deep tissues or joints usually develops within hours of trauma.
 The diagnosis is suspected in a patient with an elevated PTT and normal PT and platelet count; it is confirmed by specific factor assays.
 Treatment includes replacement of the deficient factor if acute bleeding is suspected, confirmed, or likely to develop (eg, before surgery).

-Hemophilia A (factor VIII deficiency), which affects about 80% of patients with hemophilia, and hemophilia B (factor IX deficiency) have identical clinical manifestations, screening test abnormalities, and X-linked genetic transmission.
+Hemophilia A (factor VIII deficiency), which affects about 80% of patients with hemophilia, and hemophilia B (factor IX deficiency) have identical clinical manifestations and screening test abnormalities.
+Both are X-linked genetic disorders.
 Specific factor assays are required to distinguish the two.

 Hemophilia is an inherited disorder that results from mutations, deletions, or inversions affecting a factor VIII or factor IX gene.
 Because these genes are located on the X chromosome, hemophilia affects males almost exclusively.
 Daughters of men with hemophilia are obligate carriers, but sons are normal.
 Each son of a carrier has a 50% chance of having hemophilia, and each daughter has a 50% chance of being a carrier.

-Most patients with hemophilia who were treated with plasma concentrates in the early 1980s were infected with HIV due to contaminated factor concentrates.
+Most patients with hemophilia who were treated in the early 1980s were infected with HIV due to contaminated factor concentrates.
 Occasional patients developed immune thrombocytopenia secondary to HIV infection, which exacerbated bleeding.